-Extends the 5.5% hospital assessment imposed on privately operated hospitals in the state, currently scheduled to expire in fiscal year 2016, through fiscal year 2017.
-Requires the Medicaid Agency to use intergovernmental transfers (IGTs) to obtain federal matching funds for all hospital payments.
+Extended the 5.5% hospital assessment imposed on privately operated hospitals in the state, currently scheduled to expire in fiscal year 2016, through fiscal year 2017.
+Required the Medicaid Agency to use intergovernmental transfers (IGTs) to obtain federal matching funds for all hospital payments.

-Requires payments for inpatient services be based upon all patient refined diagnosis-related groups
+Required payments for inpatient services be based upon all patient refined diagnosis-related groups

 (APR-DRG) and outpatient services be based upon a set fee for an outpatient encounter or encounter rate.
-Changes the way IGTs are calculated and limits the amount the Medicaid Agency can receive from IGTs to the amount received in IGTs and CPEs in FY 2016 and provides that those IGTs may not exceed \$324,858,765, except if a private hospital has a change of status and becomes subject to intergovernmental transfers, only if RCOs are implemented on or before September 30, 2017.
-Repeals Section 40-26B-77 (Hospital Certified Public Expenditures).
-Provides base payments for outpatient services shall be in addition to any access payments or other payments made by Medicaid to hospitals.
-Provides that if Medicaid hospital reimbursement rates are less than rates approved by the Centers for Medicare and Medicaid Services, the hospital assessment will cease to be imposed.
+Changed the way IGTs were calculated and limited the amount the Medicaid Agency could receive from IGTs to the amount received in IGTs and CPEs in FY 2016 and provided that those IGTs would not exceed \$324,858,765, except if a private hospital has a change of status and becomes subject to intergovernmental transfers, only if RCOs were implemented on or before September 30, 2017.
+Repealed Section 40-26B-77 (Hospital Certified Public Expenditures).
+Provided base payments for outpatient services in addition to any access payments or other payments made by Medicaid to hospitals.
+Provided that if Medicaid hospital reimbursement rates are less than rates approved by the Centers for Medicare and Medicaid Services, the hospital assessment will cease to be imposed.

-Repeals the 15 cents supplemental privilege tax that was imposed by Act 537 during the 2nd Executive Session of 2015.
+Repealed the 15 cents supplemental privilege tax that was imposed by Act 537 during the 2nd Extraordinary Session of 2015.
 This act required the Alabama Medicaid Agency to refund the privilege tax collected under this supplement tax back to pharmacies through monthly credits beginning October 1, 2016.

-Extends the current supplemental privilege assessment (\$1,603.08 annually) and the monthly surcharge (\$43.75 per month/\$525 annually) on nursing home beds to August 31, 2018.
+Extended the supplemental privilege assessment (\$1,603.08 annually) and the monthly surcharge (\$43.75 per month/\$525 annually) on nursing home beds to August 31, 2018.

-Extends the 5.5% percent assessment on net patient revenue levied on all private hospitals as a cost of doing business in the state, for the fiscal year ending September 30, 2018 and requires that the funds for the hospital assessment are deposited into the Alabama Health Care Trust Fund to be used by the Medicaid Agency to pay for inpatient and outpatient hospital services throughout the state.
-In addition, this bill limits the intergovernmental transfers (IGTs) provided to the Medicaid Agency, if Regional Care Organizations (RCOs) are implemented, to \$333,434,048, and provides that if RCOs are not implemented the IGTs shall not exceed the amount of state funds necessary for the Medicaid Agency to obtain those federal matching funds to pay publically owned and state-owned hospitals.
-Further, this bill requires that, if the Medicaid Agency moves to making capitated payments through RCOs prior October 1, 2017, there shall be not retroactive e payments and requires that the Agency obtain approval from the Hospital Services and Reimbursement Panel prior to making any change to the current payment methodologies if Medicaid does not implement RCOs.
+Extended the 5.5% percent assessment on net patient revenue levied on all private hospitals as a cost of doing business in the state for the fiscal year ending September 30, 2018 and requires that the funds for the hospital assessment are deposited into the Alabama Health Care Trust Fund to be used by the Medicaid Agency to pay for inpatient and outpatient hospital services throughout the state.
+Also limited the intergovernmental transfers (IGTs) provided to the Medicaid Agency, if Regional Care Organizations (RCOs) were implemented, to \$333,434,048, and provided that if RCOs are not implemented the IGTs would not exceed the amount of state funds necessary for the Medicaid Agency to obtain those federal matching funds to pay publicly owned and state-owned hospitals.
+Further, required that, if the Medicaid Agency moved to making capitated payments through RCOs prior October 1, 2017, there would not be retroactive payments and required that the Agency obtain approval from the Hospital Services and Reimbursement Panel prior to making any change to the payment methodologies if Medicaid does not implement RCOs.